 4. Undergraduate degree with a cumulative GPA of 2.5 or higher

 Admission to the M.F.A. in Dance at CSULB’s Department of Dance is three-part process.
 The Department accepts new students into the program in the Fall semester of each year.
 Application to the M.F.A. in Dance does not require GRE scores.

 For entrance Fall 2016, applications are due by December 1, 2015.
 For up-to-date application deadlines see http://web.csulb.edu/divisions/aa/grad/advising/index.html

 Step One: Application to the University

 Applicants must apply both to the University and to the Department of Dance by completing the application process detailed below.

-• Complete and submit a CSULB graduate/post-baccalaureate application (requires official transcripts and an application fee) via CSU Mentor at https://secure.csumentor.edu/
+•Complete and submit a CSULB graduate/post-baccalaureate application (requires an application fee) via CSU Mentor at https://secure.csumentor.edu/

 Step Two: Application to the M.F.A. in Dance